sandstone-mc/sandstone-documentation/docs/getting-started/first-function.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import { InteractiveSnippet } from '../../src/components'
+import { InteractiveSnippet, ProjectGrid } from '../../src/components'
+import styles from '../../src/components/Showcase/Showcase.module.css'

 Let's write your first Minecraft function.
 Start VSCode, and open the project folder.
 In the `src` directory, create a new file named `helloworld.ts`, with the following content: